jcyesc/linux-kernel-development-101/labs/kernel-intro/ch18-memory-addressing/README.md

 `SMP` is an opposite architecture in which all CPUs share the same memory bus and all memory is local.

-As the number of CPUs gros the `SMP` architecture faces certain challenges because the access to the same memory has to by synchronized for the different CPUs and this is the main cause of bottlenecks.
+As the number of CPUs grows the `SMP` architecture faces certain challenges because the access to the same memory has to be synchronized for the different CPUs and this is the main cause of bottlenecks.

 A central concept in `NUMA` is the `node`.
 A node is a block of CPUs and memory physically on the same bus.
-For instance once could have a `NUMA` machine consisting of a number of `nodes`, each containing two CPUs which share a 4GB `RAM`.
+For instance one could have a `NUMA` machine consisting of a number of `nodes`, each containing two CPUs which share a 4GB `RAM`.